Flight-Free-UK/flight_free_uk_website/source/posts/ghost-flights-petition-response.html.markdown

 * the Government is keen to support airline recovery after the pandemic
 * the ratio of slot-use will be 70%, with provisions for justified non-utilisation of slots, which will avoid the environmental impact of empty or almost empty flights flying where COVID-19 related restrictions are in place
 * as part of the Government’s future aviation policy it is actively looking at reform to the airport slot allocation process
 * the Government recognises that the aviation sector has a critical role to play in delivering the UK’s net zero commitments.
-In July 2021 it published the Jet Zero Consultation which sets out the Government’s vision for the sector to reach net zero by 2050.
+In July 2021 it published the Jet Zero Consultation which sets out the Government’s vision for the sector to reach net zero by 2050
 * the Government is already supporting a variety of technology, fuel and market-based measures to address aviation emissions.
 Jet Zero aims for the UK to become a world-leader in zero emission flight and to build a world-leading sustainable aviation fuel (SAF) industry.
-The Government announced £180 million of additional funding for the development of SAF plants in the UK, further supporting our ambition to see 10% SAF blended into the UK fuel mix by 2030.
+The Government announced £180 million of additional funding for the development of SAF plants in the UK, further supporting its ambition to see 10% SAF blended into the UK fuel mix by 2030

 #### Flight Free UK